sait-wbdv/winter-2022/content/cpnt-262/lessons/day-07.md

 - [Logical OR (`||`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_OR)
 - [Logical NOT (`!`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_NOT)

+### Breakout Activity
+In pairs, refactor the [GST Calculator](https://github.com/sait-wbdv/in-class-w22/tree/main/02-11-validation/02-utility-function-finished) so that:
+- `NaN` no longer appears in the response
+- `toPercentage()` will return `false` for negative numbers
+- The response for negative numbers is "Please use a positive rate."
+- Any others?

 ## 3. Scope
 ### Materials
 - Article: [A Simple Explanation of Scope in JavaScript](https://dmitripavlutin.com/javascript-scope/)